coderefinery/research-software-engineering/content/sharing-reusing.md

 date-released: 2021-08-11
 ```

-For more information about `CITATION.cff` files please see <https://citation-file-format.github.io/>.

 Steps:
 - You can use this nice page that initializes a file for you based on a form: <https://citation-file-format.github.io/cff-initializer-javascript/>
 - Or start from the example above and adapt it.
-- If your project is on GitHub, push the new file to the repository (here link
+- If your project is on GitHub, push the new file to the repository (if you
+  are unsure how, please first look at the exercise section
-  to instructions on how to do that).
-Then you can verify that you see a "Cite
+  {ref}`version-control-documentation`).
+Then you can verify that you see a
-  this repository" on GitHub.
+  "Cite this repository" on GitHub.

 Optional:
 - Validate the `CITATION.cff` file using [cffconvert](https://github.com/citation-file-format/cffconvert).